crislub/cloudbase-init-1/scripts/Readme.md

    - Build and install PyWin32 from sources
    - Build and install PyMI from sources
    - Build, install and create Cloudbase-Init binary from sources
-   - If CleanBuildArtifacts is set adn PythonOrigin is Embedded or FromSource, cleanup the .pdb, .pyc, header files.
+   - If CleanBuildArtifacts is set and PythonOrigin is Embedded or FromSource, cleanup the .pdb, .pyc, header files.